ElapseAI/idea-ape-enterprise-docs/docs.md

 # User Data (API credits remaining and other details )
 POST `/enterprise/user_data`

 This endpoint is used to retrieve the user data associated with the provided API key.
-It requires an API key and an Enterprise-API-key for authorization.
+It requires an API key and an Enterprise-security-key for authorization.

 ## Expected Input
 The expected input is a JSON object with the following property: